Why you should read these

 These terms will be legally binding when you accept them.
 We'll make small changes from time-to-time, so come back and read these terms now and again.
 We'll notify you by email or by a notification in the app or website if we make material changes, so you can read and let us know if you accept the updated version.

-We're an independent insurance intermediary acting on your behalf to arrange motor insurance, and/or travel insurance (our products).
+We're an independent insurance intermediary acting on your behalf to arrange motor insurance (our products).

 Our products are underwritten by insurance companies (insurers), not Cuvva.
 To buy a product, you need to agree to a contract with the relevant insurer (insurance contract).
 This will govern the terms and conditions on which the nominated vehicle or individuals are insured.